United Kingdom: Migration

-Immigration is contributing to a rising UK population, with arrivals and UK-born children of migrants accounting for about half of the population increase between 1991 and 2001.
+Immigration is contributing to a rising population in the United Kingdom, with arrivals and UK-born children of migrants accounting for about half of the population increase between 1991 and 2001.
 According to statistics released in 2015, 27 per cent of UK live births in 2014 were to mothers born outside the UK.

 In 2013 approximately 208,000 foreign nationals were naturalised as British citizens, the highest number since 1962.
 This figure fell to around 125,800 in 2014.
 Between 2009 and 2013 the average number of British citizenships granted annually was 195,800.
 The most common origins of those naturalised in 2024 were Pakistani, Indian, Nigerian, Filipino, Bangladeshi, Italian, Turkish, Romanian and Iranian.
 The number of grants of settlement, which confer permanent residence in the UK but not citizenship, was approximately 154,700 in 2013, higher than the previous two years.
 Long-term net migration (the number of people immigrating minus the number emigrating) reached a record of 860,000 in 2023, with immigration at 1.326 million and emigration at 466,000.
 In comparison, in 2024 net migration was estimated to be 431,000 with immigration at 948,000 and emigration at 517,000.

 Emigration was an important feature of British society in the 19th century.
 Between 1815 and 1930, around 11.4 million people emigrated from Britain and 7.3 million from Ireland.
 Estimates show that by the end of the 20th century, some 300 million people of British and Irish descent were permanently settled around the globe.
 In 2006 at least 5.5 million UK-born people lived abroad, mainly in Australia, Spain, the United States and Canada.

 Education

-The University of Oxford is widely regarded as one of the world's leading universities.

 Education in the United Kingdom is a devolved matter, with each country having a separate education system.
 About 38 per cent of the United Kingdom population has a university or college degree, the highest percentage in Europe and one of the highest in the world.
 The UK is home to many universities, including the University of Oxford and University of Cambridge, which often achieve first place on global rankings.

 University education has varied tuition fees in different regions of the UK.
 England and Wales have a fixed maximum annual fee for all UK citizens, contingent on attaining a certain level of income.
 Only those who reach a certain salary threshold pay this fee through general taxation.
 Northern Ireland and Scotland have a reduced maximum fee or no fee for citizens where it is their home region.
 Some NHS courses have bursaries which pay the fee and in 2017 it was stated that each doctor gets subsidised by £230,000 during their training.

-In 2022 the Programme for International Student Assessment (PISA), coordinated by the OECD, ranked the overall knowledge and skills of British 15-year-olds as 14th in the world in reading, mathematics and science.
+In 2022 the Programme for International Student Assessment (PISA) ranked the overall knowledge and skills of British 15-year-olds as 14th in the world in reading, mathematics and science.
 The average British student scored 494, above the OECD average of 478.